“I would rather be attacked than unnoticed. For the worst thing, you can do to an author is to be silent as to his works.”

-A constant favorite among authors, wordplay through the use of literary devices has evolved through the classics and still find their place in the literature of the new age.
+A constant favorite among authors, wordplay through the use of literary devices has evolved through the classics and still finds its place in the literature of the new age.
 One classic literary device that has been used in myriad instances is alliteration.
-Analysing classics and poems will now be easy with following definition and examples collected from classic literature, compiled at one place so you can compose a literary essay like a pro.
+Analyzing classics and poems will now be easy with the following definitions and examples collected from classic literature, compiled in one place so you can compose a literary essay like a pro.

 A literary device that repeats a speech sound in consecutive words (or those in proximity) within a sentence is called alliteration.
 Used to give stress to a syllable, alliterations usually occur at the beginning of the words, normally with the help of a consonant.
-Alliterations lend flow, structure and style to the literary work, be it poem or prose.
-Here are some examples of alliteration used in literature throughout time that gives an idea of the timeless literary device that it is.
+Alliterations lend flow, structure, and style to literary work, be it poems or prose.
+Here are some examples of alliteration used in literature throughout the time that gives an idea of the timeless literary device that it is.

 So we beat on, boats against the current, borne back ceaselessly into the past. – The Great Gatsby (F. Scott Fitzgerald)

-Behemoth, biggest born of earth, upheaved His vastness. – Paradise Lost (John Milton)
+Behemoth, the biggest born on earth, upheaved His vastness. – Paradise Lost (John Milton)